-The Westwood Ensemble is presently a string orchestra of about 30 musicians.
+The Westwood Ensemble is presently a string orchestra of about 30 musicians and growing.
 The ensemble is unique in two regards:

 - we play literature rarely performed by other ensembles, and

 - youth, adult amateurs, and top professionals comprise the group.